ryantam626/ryantam626.github.io/_posts/2016-08-13-dafuq-is-overfitting.md

 Overfitting, a term to discribe the situation where a model describes random error/noise in the data on top of modelling the underlying relationship within the data.

-Model that has been overfitted usually has a poor predictive performance on new unseen data, because if the error/noise is truly random, chances are that you are never going to get similar instances as the training data.
+Model that has been overfitted usually has a poor predictive performance on new unseen data, because if the error/noise is truly random, chances are that you are never going to get exactly the same instances as the training data.

 ## Example